 Grant applications must be filled out completely and submitted by any deadlines set by LLB.
 The board is not required to consider untimely or incomplete applications.

-Applicant Name Address Zip Code Telephone Number Email Primary Contact is different than Applicant Name 2 Email Are you a corporation \( \bigcup \) Yes \( \bigcup \) No. If yes, are you a non-profit □Yes □ No Are you actively involved in ranching \( \bigcup \) Yes \( \bigcup \) livestock producers for this project.
-No. If no, please describe your involvement with ion working on behalf of livestock producers, a not application must sign the board's Loss Prevention ed in with this application by the application deadline.
-Enter the date range for this project: Beginning da ate Ending Date The livestock that will be protected by the loss of the livestock based upon the type and number of trage market value as determined using standard LLB Enter the type(s) and number of livestock covered d by this grant: Cattle number of head Sheep number of head Swine number of head Goats number of head Horse number of head Mules number of head Llama number of head
+Deadline is 5:00 pm on May 31, 2024

+Applicant Name

+Address

+City State Zip Code

+Telephone Number Email

+Primary Contact is different than Applicant Nam e

+Telephone Number Email

+Are you a corporation 🔲 Ye es 🔲 No. If yes, are you a non-p orofit  Yes 🗖 No

+Are you actively involved in livestock producers for this p No. If no, pl lease describe your involvement with

+If this project is being conducted by an organization working on behalf of livestock producers, a representative for each ranch covered by this grant application must sign the board's Loss Prevention Grant Supplement.
+All supplements must be turned in with this application by the application deadline.
+Late submissions will not be accepted.

+Enter the date range for this project: Beginning date \\\\\ Ending Date \\\\\

+A grant may not exceed 10% of the total value of the livestock that will be protected by the loss prevention project.
+LLB will determine the value of the livestock based upon the type and number of livestock disclosed in this application and the average market value as determined using standard LLB practices.

+Enter the type(s) and number of livestock covered by this grant:

+Cattle number of head

+Sheep number of head

+Swine number of head

+Goats number of head

+Horse number of head

+Mules number of head

+Llama number of head